Kuldeep83986/Rental-managemanet/backend/README.md

 - MongoDB with Mongoose
 - JWT for authentication
 - Multer for file uploads
-- Stripe for payment processing
+- Stripe (stubbed) for payment processing
-- Nodemailer sfor email notifications
+- Nodemailer (stubbed) for email notifications